 Moving into my own property

 2020 and 2021 were intense years.
-In the beginning of 2020 just before covid19 I bought my own workshop property that was built throughout 2020.
-In November that year I received the keys to my new place.
-Almost all the work inside the place had to be done by myself.
+In the beginning of 2020 just before covid19 we bought our own workshop property that was built throughout 2020.
+In November that year we received the keys to the new place.
+Almost all the work inside the place had to be done by us because of covid and cowboy builders.
 Below you can see how this all went.